LucasDelfino92/morrowindsharp/main.md

 [**Improved Lights for All Shaders**](https://www.nexusmods.com/morrowind/mods/51463?)
 Adjusts every vanilla light mesh to enhance the effects of other shader and lighting mods.
+- On MO2 installation, check the following options in the BAIN installer:
+  - [X] 00 Core
+  - [X] 01 Smoke and Steam Emitters

 [**Improved Thrown Weapon Projectiles**](https://www.nexusmods.com/morrowind/mods/44763)
 Mesh replacer for thrown weapon projectiles that makes them fly pointy end forward and, in some cases, spin in the air.